kubernetes/community/keps/sig-apps/0003-kubernetes-application-api.md

 and UI interaction.

 ### API
-The go code below describes the Application Kind.
-This code will be added to apps/v1alpha1 Group, and promoted through apps/v1beta1 and apps/v1 Groups as stability of the Kind matures.
+The go code below describes the Application CRD.

 ```go